Skip to contents

 Model Fit

 The primary aim of binaryRL is to enable reinforcement learning models to exhibit behaviors similar to human subjects.
-While there are other ways to formulate the loss function, we’ve fixed it as shown below to express the resemblance between human behavior and model predictions.
+While there are various ways to formulate loss functions, the built-in loss function expresses the resemblance between human behavior and model predictions.

 NOTE: \(B_{L}\) and \(B_{R}\) the option that the subject chooses. (\(B_{L} = 1\): subject chooses the left option; \(B_{R} = 1\): subject chooses the right option); \(P_{L}\) and \(P_{R}\) represent the probabilities of selecting the left or right option, as predicted by the reinforcement learning model. \({k}\) the number of free parameters in the model; \({n}\) represents the total number of trials in the paradigm.